transcendentalagency/ClientApp/README.md

 # Evident - Transcendental Agency Analytics Application

-The Evident is a responsive analytics application that allows Transcendental clients to view analytics data from Zoho Analytics within the dashboard and make payments to TDA within the application.
+Evident is a responsive analytics application that allows Transcendental clients to view analytics data from Zoho Analytics within the dashboard and make payments to TDA within the application.

 &nbsp;